-- (f) A wire balustrade must be constructed in accordance with the following and is deemed to meet the requirements of (c): - (i) For horizontal wire systems- - (A) when measured with a strain indicator, it must be in accordance with the tension values in Table 3.9.2.1; or - (B) must not exceed the maximum deflections in Table 3.9.2.3. - (ii) For non-continuous vertical wire systems, when measured with a strain indicator, must be in accordance with the tension values in Table 3.9.2.1 (see Note 4). - (iii) For continuous vertical or continuous near vertical sloped wire systems- - (A) must have wires of no more than 2.5 mm diameter with a lay of 7x7 or 7x19 construction; and - (B) changes in direction at support rails must pass around a pulley block without causing permanent deformation to the wire; and
+- (g) Where a required barrier is constructed of wire it is deemed to meet the requirements of (c) if it is constructed in accordance with the following: - (i) For horizontal wire systems- - (A) when measured with a strain indicator, it must be in accordance with the tension values in Table 3.9.2.1; or - (B) must not exceed the maximum deflections in Table 3.9.2.3. - (ii) For non-continuous vertical wire systems, when measured with a strain indicator, must be in accordance with the tension values in Table 3.9.2.1 (see Note 4).

-- (C) must have supporting rails, constructed with a spacing of not more than 900 mm, of a material that does not allow deflection that would decrease the tension of the wire under load; and - (D) when the wire tension is measured with a strain indicator, it must be in accordance with the tension values in Table 3.9.2.2 and measured in the furthermost span from the tensioning device.
+- (iii) For continuous vertical or continuous near vertical sloped wire systems- - (A) must have wires of no more than 2.5 mm diameter with a lay of 7×7 or 7×19 construction; and - (B) changes in direction at support rails must pass around a pulley block without causing permanent deformation to the wire; and - (C) must have supporting rails, constructed with a spacing of not more than 900 mm, of a material that does not allow deflection that would decrease the tension of the wire under load; and - (D) when the wire tension is measured with a strain indicator, it must be in accordance with the tension values in Table 3.9.2.2 and measured in the furthermost span from the tensioning device.